 The Aga Khan Foundation provides scholarships each year for postgraduate studies to outstanding students from select developing countries.
 Scholarships are awarded on a 50% grant : 50% loan basis through a competitive application process once a year in June or July.

-Application Deadline: The annual deadline for submission of applications is March 31.
-In certain countries internal deadlines may be earlier
+Application Deadline: 17th March 2023.
+In certain countries, internal deadlines may be earlier.

 Offered annually?
 Yes

-Eligible Countries: The Foundation accepts applications from nationals of the following countries: Bangladesh, India, Pakistan, Afghanistan, Tajikistan, Kyrgyzstan, Syria, Egypt, Kenya, Tanzania, Uganda, Madagascar and Mozambique.
-In France, Portugal, UK, USA and Canada, applications are accepted from those who are originally from one of the above developing countries, are interested in development-related studies and who have no other means of financing their education.
+Eligible Countries: The Foundation accepts applications from nationals of the following countries: Afghanistan, Bangladesh, Canada*, Egypt, France*, India, Kenya, Kyrgyz Republic, Madagascar, Mozambique, Pakistan, Portugal*, Syria, Tajikistan, Tanzania, Uganda and the USA*. [*Note: in Canada, France, Portugal and the USA, applications are accepted from those who are originally from one of the above developing countries, are interested in development-related studies and who have no other means of financing their education.]

 Accepted Subject Areas?
-Masters and PhD focused areas are Architecture, Health, Civil Society, Planning & Building, Culture, Rural Development, Economic Development, Humanitarian Assistance, Education, Music.
+Masters and PhD focused areas are Architecture, Health, Civil Society, Planning & Building, Culture, Rural Development, Economic Development, Humanitarian Assistance, Education, Music etc

-About Scholarship: The Aga Khan Foundation provides a limited number of scholarships each year for postgraduate studies to outstanding students from developing countries who have no other means of financing their studies.
+About Aga Khan Foundation Scholarship: The Aga Khan Foundation provides a limited number of scholarships each year for postgraduate studies to outstanding students from select developing countries who have no other means of financing their studies, to develop effective scholars and leaders and to prepare them for employment, primarily within the AKDN.
 Scholarships are awarded on a 50% grant : 50% loan basis through a competitive application process once a year in June or July.

 Selection Criteria and Eligibility: The main criteria for selecting award winners are: